 Here is everything you need to know about warranty management.

 Having a Computerized Maintenance Management System (CMMS) with a warranty management system is essential for efficient warranty management.
 It can have an immense impact on a company’s fleet profits.
-A warranty management software helps companies create, track and manage warranties and claims for their fleet or mechanical shop.
+A warranty management software helps companies create, track and manage warranties and claims for their fleet or heavy-duty shop.
 It will automate and track all your warranty and claims processes to optimize your time, lessen man-made errors and ensure that all of your warranties are used to the maximum.
 There can be multiple types of warranties managed with a warranty management system, but here are the main ones: General warranties, extended warranties, parts warranties and external service warranties for all your trucks and equipment.
 Here’s how we would best describe each type*:

 General warranties: warranties that you would get at the purchase of a new unit or asset.